inovex/ispark/README.md

 ## Deployment on Kubernetes

+1. In *kubernetes/jupyterhub/config.yaml* provide your own secret token (e.g. by *openssl rand -hex 32*)
+2. In *kubernetes/web-ui/start.sh* provide your own SECRET_KEY (e.g. *import os; print(os.urandom(24).hex())*)
-1. Provide your Docker credentials in */software/deployment_k8s.sh* (line 42)
+3. Provide your Docker credentials in *deployment_k8s.sh* (line 42)
-2. Execute *deployment_k8s.sh* script with the address of the YARN-Edge node as input parameter, e.g. *bash deployment_k8s.sh 13.23.127.254*
+4. Execute *deployment_k8s.sh* script with the address of the YARN-Edge node as input parameter, e.g. *bash deployment_k8s.sh 13.23.127.254*
-3. You will be asked for your sudo password.
+5. You will be asked for your sudo password.
 Provide it.
-4. Depending on your OS, it may happen, that the wait commands from the script does not work and you will get a *tiller not ready* error.
+6. Depending on your OS, it may happen, that the wait commands from the script does not work and you will get a *tiller not ready* error.
 In this case wait 20 seconds and try again, it should work now.

 ## Deployment on Hadoop
 1. Go to the Edge node (e.g. via SSH).